German Howitzer 15cm sFH18 Gun Crew Trumpeter 1/35

 Even if a uniform was splayed by airbrush, I had to retouch the details.
 It’s difficult to make the same color in oil painting.

-My painting method, I feel that something is wrong fundamentally.
+In my painting method, I feel that something is wrong fundamentally.
 I will think a little more.

 When it’s joined with the heavy howitzer, it’s vivid.